The Neanderthal Man: Plot

 Back at the lab, Ruth and Groves quarrel about their deteriorating relationship.
 He throws her out, then injects himself with the serum he has been using to turn cats into sabretooth tigers.
 He reverts to the Neanderthal Man.
 Out in the woods, he kills hunter Jim Newcomb and his dog, then returns home and becomes Groves again.
 He writes in his diary that this most recent regression was the fastest yet, and the recovery was the slowest.
-"I gloried in my strength and ferocity", he writes, also noting that he was overcome by the "hungry urge to kill."
-Then he spontaneously turns into the Neanderthal Man and runs off.
+Then he turns into the Neanderthal Man and runs off.
 Harkness sneaks into Groves's lab and finds photos that Groves took as he experimentally regressed Celia, his deaf-mute maid.

-Buck Hastings and Nola go on a picnic, and he snaps some glamour shots of her.
+Buck Hastings and Nola go on a picnic, and he snaps glamour shots of her.
 But the Neanderthal Man kills him while Nola is behind a bush changing clothes.
 As she looks at Buck, dead on the ground, the Neanderthal Man carries her off, kicking and screaming.

 Oakes phones Jan and says Buck has been murdered.
 During the call, Celia sees Nola outside.
 Harkness carries Nola in.
 She is hysterical and her clothes are torn.
 Buck, she says, was killed by something "not human."
 Then she cries, "He tried to pull me by my hair and then he ... then he ..." and collapses into tears, wailing.
 Jan calls Webb's, tells Webb what happened and asks him to send for the local MD, Dr. Fairchild.

 Harkness shows Jan and Celia the photos of Celia being regressed to a Neanderthal Woman.
 Celia signs that she has no memory of it.
 Harkness then notices that one of the lab cats starts to yowl whenever it sees a syringe.
 When he injects it, it turns into a sabretooth and escapes.

 Jan and Harkness read Groves' diary.
 He wrote that the serum works on cats, not dogs, and not fully on women but on men.
 They set out to find the Neanderthal Man before the State Police and Sheriff's posse can.
 They stop at Webb's and see that the Neanderthal Man has injured Webb.
 Jan says that Ruth's door has been smashed in and that she's gone.
 "I reckon he got her, too," says a dazed Webb.

 Dr. Fairchild tells Harkness and Jan that the posse has cornered the Neanderthal Man in a cave, and Ruth is with him.
 Alone and unarmed, Harkness walks to the cave and tells Ruth to let the Neanderthal Man run away.
 He does, but a sabretooth tiger jumps him.
 The posse holds off shooting for a while as the Neanderthal Man is being mauled.